April 26, 2024 | Reading Time: 3 minutes

 He’s farting.

 I know.
 Everyone experiences the occasional fit of flatulence.
 Yes, I know.
-It’s impolite to mention when someone does.
+It’s impolite to mention it when someone does.
 But are there any remaining taboos?
 The Washington press corps looked away while Franklin Roosevelt rolled by in his wheelchair.
 Reporters were mum about John Kennedy’s dalliances.
 But such restraint ended with Bill Clinton.
 After blowjobs (sorry!), there’s really no going back, is there?

 Maybe flatus is the last taboo.
 Even so, as some have already said, it’s still a health concern.
 The public is entitled to know the well-being of presidents and presidential candidates.
 (Kevin O’Connor, the physician to the president, released Joe Biden’s health summary in February.
 Bottomline: he’s in good shape.)
 If Trump is falling asleep in court, and if he’s “passing gas” and “his lawyers are really struggling with the smell,” that could be an indication of something, well, not good.
 Yes, the subject is gossipy and potentially puerile, but it’s no less newsworthy.